SouravMal/mCGCNN/README.md

 ```

-## Predicting with the Pretrained mCGCNN model
+## Predict using the Pretrained mCGCNN model

 If you want to predict total magnetic moment per unit cell (units $\mu_B$) for your crystal structures, you can use our pretrained model.